yoonmoonsick/dnd2024/README.md

 #### Level 9: Deft Explorer
 Choose Two of your skill proficiencies with which you lack Expertise.
 You gain Expertise in that skill.
 #### Level 10: Tireless
 Temporary Hit Points.
-You can give yourself 10 Temporary Hit Points.
-You can use this action 3 times, and you regain all expended uses when you finish a Long Rest.
+As a Magic action, you can give yourself a number of Temporary Hit Points equal to 1d8 plus your Wisdom modifier (minimum of 1).
+You can use this action a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.
 #### Level 12: Precise Hunter
 You have Advantage on attack rolls against the creature currently marked by your Hunter’s Mark.